 This Human Resources Management Post-Diploma will provide students with the opportunity to gain an in-depth understanding of human resources management topics.

-Students will gain the knowledge they require to become effective supervisors, managers, or Human Resources professionals in Canada.
-The program curriculum is designed to ensure graduates have the knowledge necessary to obtain the Certified Human Resource Professional (CHRP) designation.
+Students will gain the knowledge they require to become effective supervisors, managers or Human Resource professionals in Canada.
+This program is aligned with the Competency Framework which candidates for the Chartered Professional in Human Resources (CPHR) designation must demonstrate in the National Knowledge Exam.

-For more information on the CHRP designation please see the following: www.hrma.ca.
+For more information and requirements on the CPHR designation please see: https://cphr.ca

-This program consists of 12, 3 credit courses:
+This program consists of twelve, three credit courses:

 - HRPR 300 - Strategic Human Resources Planning